nephlm/codex-manuscript-wordcount/README.md

 # <img src="https://raw.githubusercontent.com/nephlm/codex-manuscript-wordcount/main/logo.png" width=48>Codex Manuscript Wordcount

-A VScode extension for counting the **total word count of a manuscript split across multiple markdown files.** It also includes a session word count and configurable manuscript and session goals.
+A VScode extension for counting the **total word count of a manuscript split across multiple files.** It also includes a session word count and configurable manuscript and session goals.

 ## Features